ABeck617/ABeck617/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...Learning how to Learn
-- 🌱 I’m currently learning ...Python....Later: Golang
+- 🌱 I’m currently learning ..C#/.NET
 - 👯 I’m looking to collaborate on ...
 Projects
 - 🤔 I’m looking for help with ...
-AWS
+AZURE/AWS
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Email](abeckford03@yahoo.com)
 - 😄 Pronouns: ...
 He/Him